“If I’m at the highest point in Germany, can I see Italy?”

 With careful examination of sightlines out to about 110 kilometres, I’ve managed to identify these mountains in Liechtenstein: Grauspitz, Plasteikopf, and Augstenberg.

 Can I see Italy from Zugspitze on a clear day?
-The answer is a resounding ‘yes’ not only for Italy, but as I’ve shown above, it’s also a ‘yes’ for Liechtenstein, Switzerland, Austria, and naturally, Germany.
+The answer is a resounding ‘yes’ not only for Italy, but as I’ve shown above, it’s also a ‘yes’ for other peaks in Germany, Austria (including Grossglockner), Switzerland, and even Liechtenstein.

 A slightly longer exposition